ramigs/nuxt-fauna-article/nuxt-fauna.md

   those same results, run them against the same template, and only then, deliver the page to the client?".

-What if we implement a Jamstack strategy and strive to use the server side build to to fetch the category of data that does not change often from an API or database and serve HTML and static assets to our site's visitors?
+What if we implement a Jamstack strategy, and strive to use the server side build to fetch the repo collection, and serve HTML and static assets to our site's visitors?

 After all, it's not _that_ often we need to add or delete a repo from the catalogue.
-Only some projects a special place in our heart, and that does not happen every day 😄.
+Only some projects a special place in our heart 😄

 At the end, you'll be able to take this example, adapt and apply it to your specific use case.
 You can also translate this tutorial context for other